THE OLD WAY TO MEMORIZE MULTIPLICATION FACTS

 The days of “drill and kill” are over (thankfully!).
 There is a better way to memorize the multiplication facts.
 Times Tales was designed by two thoughtful homeschooling moms who understand what other moms and teachers want in a multiplication program – a fast, easy and fun method to memorize the multiplication facts.
 They are so sure that Times Tales will work for your child that they offer a 30 Day No Risk Money Back Guarantee.
 You have nothing to lose and multiplication mastery to gain!

-To learn more about the Trigger Sisters and their story of developing Times Tales, read our blog post, Two Sisters Create Multiplication Stories to Make Memorizing the Times Tables Fast, Easy & Fun.
+To learn more about the Times Tales Sisters and their story of developing Times Tales, read our blog post, Two Sisters Create Multiplication Stories to Make Memorizing the Times Tables Fast, Easy & Fun.

-Times Tales also offers a FREE download that gives you a sample of their amazing program.
-This 15 minute video will have your child reciting the upper 9 multiplication facts quicker than you ever thought possible.
+Times Tales also offers a FREE sample of their amazing program.
 Give it a try today!

 Disclosure: Teaching With A Twist is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.